zopefoundation/martian/src/martian/README.txt

   ...
   KeyError: '.png'

-We now want to plug into this filehandler framework and provide the a handler for ``.png`` files.
+We now want to plug into this filehandler framework and provide a handler for ``.png`` files.
 Since we are writing a plugin, we cannot change the ``filehandler`` module directly.
 Let's write an extension module instead::